andrewfraley/magic_mapper/README.md

 }
 ```

+## Help!

+If you need assistance, please open an issue on Github here: https://github.com/andrewfraley/magic_mapper/issues

+You can view all issues (closed and still open) here: https://github.com/andrewfraley/magic_mapper/issues?q=is%3Aissue

 ## Modifying the script

 The script is currently setup to detect the button presses of the commonly unused buttons.
 Namely the 0-9 buttons and the color buttons.
 You can remap other buttons, but be aware this script does not prevent the actions a button normally takes.
 For example, you could override the channel +/- buttons, but some internal apps use these buttons.
 So if you press one, it will execute the default behavior in addition to the remapped behavior via this script.